The WSU Spring System-wide Virtual Commencement is scheduled for Saturday, May 8, 2021. Visit Schedules, Dates and Deadlines for more information.

-The following provides basic information on Graduation and WSU Commencement Ceremonies:
+The following provides basic information on Graduation and in-person WSU Commencement Ceremonies:

 “Commencement” refers to the actual ceremony that recognizes graduates, those who have earned or will earn degrees during a specific period of time.
 WSU Pullman has two official commencement ceremonies: fall commencement in December and spring commencement in May.
 Students may choose which ceremony to attend depending on their official graduation date and are considered candidates for graduation.